akulkarni9/weather-dashboard/README.md

 *Note:* If you get any warnings such as `Mixed Content`, make sure that you load your resources in react app via `https://`.

 You can access my weather dashboard through https://weatherdashboard-39b51.web.app/.

+### Future plans
+1. Build a weather prediction system by using data got by `openweathermap`.
+2. Add subscription and send updates about weather prediction to subscribers.